tractorcow-farm/silverstripe-fluent/docs/en/configuration.md

 ## Default locale options

+### Disable default locale url segment prefix

+`TractorCow\Fluent\Extension\FluentDirectorExtension.disable_default_prefix` (default: `false`)

-If you prefer to keep the prefix off from all links in the default locale, you can set the `TractorCow\Fluent\Extension\FluentDirectorExtension.disable_default_prefix` option via YML config.
-When this is enabled, the prefix will only be prepended to the beginning of links to non-default locales.
+If you prefer to keep the prefix off from all links in the default locale, you can set this option via YML config.
+When this is enabled, the prefix will only be used (prepended) in links to non-default locales.

 E.g.